maddy-foley/birdinglogs/README.md

 Tools: FastAPI, PostgreSQL and React.js

 Over 900 North American bird species retrieved from wikipediaapi/wikimedia restful api and stored into database.
 Data is currently hidden.
+A few descriptions or pictures do not work and am working on that!